Pairing(s): Yami + Seto, Noa + Mokuba, Jou + Mai, Yugi + Anzu, Malik + Ryou, Rafael + Valon + Amelda

 Jou quickly glanced at Seto, but despite the fact that they’d just been arguing, the tall brunette didn’t seem surprised, nor did he protest.
 He had a sort of bland expression, like he wasn’t sure how to best handle the situation.

 "I appreciate you offerin’, but I have my pride too, you know," the blonde finally replied in a much calmer tone of voice.
-"Like you remember that time when I dueled Rex at Duelist Kingdom, and I told you to let me stand on my own?
+"Like you remember that time when I dueled Ryuzaki at Duelist Kingdom, and I told you to let me stand on my own?
 But…"

 "Pride?
 Fuck that.
 Your family matters more," Seto opined, his voice clipped.